openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

     Spec machinev1beta1.MachineSpec `json:"spec"`
 }

-type ControlPlaneSetStrategy struct {
+type ControlPlaneMachineSetStrategy struct {
     // Type defines the type of update strategy that should be
-    // used when updating Machines owned by the ControlPlaneSet.
+    // used when updating Machines owned by the ControlPlaneMachineSet.
     // Valid values are "RollingUpdate", "Recreate" and "OnDelete".
     // The current default value is "RollingUpdate".
     // +kubebuilder:default:="RollingUpdate"
     // +kubebuilder:validation:Enum:="RollingUpdate";"Recreate";"OnDelete"
     // +optional
-    Type ControlPlaneSetStrategyType `json:"type,omitempty"`
+    Type ControlPlaneMachineSetStrategyType `json:"type,omitempty"`

     // This is left as a struct to allow future rolling update
     // strategy configuration to be added later.
 }

-// ControlPlaneSetStrategyType is an enumeration of different update strategies
+// ControlPlaneMachineSetStrategyType is an enumeration of different update strategies
-// for the Control Plane Machines. type ControlPlaneSetStrategyType string
+// for the Control Plane Machines. type ControlPlaneMachineSetStrategyType string

 const (
     // RollingUpdate is the default update strategy type for a
-    // ControlPlaneSet.
-This will cause the ControlPlaneSet to
+    // ControlPlaneMachineSet.
+This will cause the ControlPlaneMachineSet to
     // first create a new Machine and wait for this to be Ready
     // before removing the Machine chosen for replacement.
-    RollingUpdate ControlPlaneSetStrategyType = "RollingUpdate"
+    RollingUpdate ControlPlaneMachineSetStrategyType = "RollingUpdate"

-    // Recreate causes the ControlPlaneSet controller to first
+    // Recreate causes the ControlPlaneMachineSet controller to first
     // remove a ControlPlaneMachine before creating its
     // replacement.
 This allows for scenarios with limited capacity
     // such as baremetal environments where additional capacity to
     // perform rolling updates is not available.
-    Recreate ControlPlaneSetStrategyType = "Recreate"
+    Recreate ControlPlaneMachineSetStrategyType = "Recreate"

-    // OnDelete causes the ControlPlaneSet to only replace a
+    // OnDelete causes the ControlPlaneMachineSet to only replace a
     // Machine once it has been marked for deletion.
 This strategy
     // makes the rollout of updated specifications into a manual
     // process.
 This allows users to test new configuration on
     // a single Machine without forcing the rollout of all of their
     // Control Plane Machines.
-    OnDelete ControlPlaneSetStrategyType = "OnDelete" )
+    OnDelete ControlPlaneMachineSetStrategyType = "OnDelete" )

-// ControlPlaneSetStatus represents the status of the ControlPlaneSet CRD. type ControlPlaneSetStatus struct {
+// ControlPlaneMachineSetStatus represents the status of the ControlPlaneMachineSet CRD. type ControlPlaneMachineSetStatus struct {
     // ObservedGeneration is the most recent generation observed for this
-    // ControlPlaneSet.
-It corresponds to the ControlPlaneSets's generation,
+    // ControlPlaneMachineSet.
+It corresponds to the ControlPlaneMachineSets's generation,
     // which is updated on mutation by the API Server.
     // +optional
     ObservedGeneration int64 `json:"observedGeneration,omitempty"`

     // Replicas is the number of Control Plane Machines created by the
-    // ControlPlaneSet controller.
+    // ControlPlaneMachineSet controller.
     // Note that during update operations this value may differ from the
     // desired replica count.
     Replicas int32 `json:"replicas"`

     // ReadyReplicas is the number of Control Plane Machines created by the
-    // ControlPlaneSet controller which are ready.
+    // ControlPlaneMachineSet controller which are ready.
     ReadyReplicas int32 `json:"readyReplicas,omitempty"`

     // UpdatedReplicas is the number of non-terminated Control Plane Machines
-    // created by the ControlPlaneSet controller that have the desired
+    // created by the ControlPlaneMachineSet controller that have the desired
     // provider spec.
     UpdatedReplicas int32 `json:"updatedReplicas,omitempty"`

-    // Conditions represents the observations of the ControlPlaneSet's current state.
+    // Conditions represents the observations of the ControlPlaneMachineSet's current state.
     // Known .status.conditions.type are: (TODO)
     // TODO: Identify different condition types/reasons that will be needed.
     // +patchMergeKey=type